Toy Biz: Toy Biz as a subsidiary

+The company would later license products for Total Nonstop Action Wrestling (TNA), Curious George and Code Lyoko.

 Toy Biz Worldwide Ltd.

-In 2001, Marvel Enterprises licensed the rights to the 'Toy Biz' name to a Hong Kong-based toy manufacturer, Toy Biz Worldwide Ltd. Toy Biz also outsourced much of the manufacturing to Toy Biz Worldwide Ltd.
+In 2001, Marvel Enterprises licensed the rights to the 'Toy Biz' name to a Hong Kong–based toy manufacturer, Toy Biz Worldwide Ltd. Toy Biz also outsourced much of the manufacturing to Toy Biz Worldwide Ltd.

 Marvel Entertainment licensing agreement to Hasbro

 In January 2006, Marvel Entertainment signed a five-year licensing agreement with Hasbro Inc. for $205 million, giving Hasbro the right to make toys and games based on Marvel Comic licenses.
 As a result of this, Marvel Entertainment prematurely terminated its agreements with Toy Biz Worldwide Ltd, by a year.
 As a result of the early termination, Marvel Entertainment paid Toy Biz Worldwide Ltd. a penalty of between $13–16 million USD.

 Throughout 2007, the division struggled to stay afloat without the Marvel Comic licenses.
 The company introduced a series called the Legendary Comic Book Heroes – making action figures of non-Marvel Comic characters, though it suffered with poor sales.
 The company also furthered its TNA Wrestling and Curious George lines.
 Marvel Entertainment quietly began to close the division.
 In late 2007, the company's website shut down.